ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 # prints the last 10/5 lines
 ```

 We can also see how many fulltext results we may get by counting the lines of the fulltext_html_urls.txt with [wc](https://en.wikipedia.org/wiki/Wc_%28Unix%29).
-For some queries and APIs it may happen that no fulltext is found, in this case there is no fulltext_html_urls.txt created.
+For some queries and APIs it may happen that no fulltexts are found, in which case no fulltext_html_urls.txt is created.

 ```bash
 $ wc -l test_eupmc/fulltext_html_urls.txt